radiantlogic-v8/documentation-ia-product/documentation/downloads/01-downloads.md

 - Addition of monitoring information to the execution plan logs.
 See [here](../igrc-platform/installation-and-deployment/02-batch-configuration-and-usage.md#java_opts)
 - Performance enhancement when updating tickets
+- Fixes to Theoretical rights collect for IAM

 Please see the [release notes](./08-release-notes-descartes-r5.md) for the full list of changes.